jordi-fontan/English/duolingo/level6/1-Games.md

 13. L.It's unbelievable  *how* well she plays soccer.
 14. T No estoy segura de mis habilidades para el tenis --->I'm not very confident in my tennis abilities.
 15. T Me encanta ver las grandes sonrisas de nuestros fans.--->I love seeing our fans' big smiles

+### Lesson 4

+1. Would you mind if we play a more relaxing game?This one is very stressful.
+2. How creative David is!
+His sculptures are  amazing!
+3. Max felt relaxed because it was his day off.
+4. How smart and creative you are!
+5. would you mind if I have a relaxing cup of tea?
+6. We're all curious about that new video game.-->
+7. Maria tiene tiempo para nadar porque esta desempleada.--->Maria has time to swim because she's unemployed.
+8. When Luigi was unemployed, he played a lot of video games late at night before bed.
+Now he's a lawyer, and he has to go to bed early.
+Luigi played video games…when he didn't jave a job.
+I'm curious about chess.
+Would you mind teaching me to play I started going to the gym when I was unemployed
+I'm curious about trying a new sport
+I'm curious about his expensive new racket.
+?